eusholli/site-manager-roi-calculator/README.md

 # Rakuten Site Manager ROI Calculator

 A responsive web-based calculator that demonstrates the financial benefits of using Rakuten Site Manager for project management.
 This tool helps potential customers visualize cost savings, efficiency improvements, and return on investment.
-The implementation is now complete and ready for deployment to GitHub Pages.

 ## Overview